jeffrypaul37/JobVerse/README.md

 * For responsive navbar we took inspiration from [Indeed](https://ca.indeed.com/)
 * For Home Landing page the Jobillico website home is taken as inspiration [Jobillico](https://www.jobillico.com/en)

+## Contribute

+Feel free to contribute by forking the repository and submitting a pull request.

+## License

+This project is licensed under the MIT License.